 The Origins of the Old Rus´ Weights and Monetary Systems: Two Studies in Western Eurasian Metrology and Numismatics in the Seventh to Eleventh Centuries

 In this sweeping and synthesizing work, Professor Omeljan Pritsak charts the influence of Western European, Arabic, Khazaro-Bulgarian, and, later, Byzantine metrological and numismatic systems on the development of these systems in Kyivan Rus´.

 A Prayer for the Government: Ukrainians and Jews in Revolutionary Times, 1917–1920

-After the fall of the Russian Empire, Jewish and Ukrainian activists worked to overcome previous mutual antagonism by creating a Ministry of Jewish Affairs within the new Ukrainian state and taking other measures to satisfy the national aspirations of Jews and other non-Ukrainians.
-This bold experiment ended in terrible failure as anarchic violence swept the countryside amidst civil war and foreign intervention.
-Abramson sheds new light on the relationship between the various Ukrainian governments and the communal violence.
-A Prayer for the Government treats a crucial period of Ukrainian and Jewish history, and is also a case study of ethnic violence in emerging political entities.
+After the fall of the Russian Empire, Jewish and Ukrainian activists worked to overcome mutual antagonism by creating a Ministry of Jewish Affairs in the new Ukrainian state.
+This experiment ended in failure as violence swept the countryside amidst civil war and foreign intervention.
+Abramson sheds new light on these events.

 Toward a History of Ukrainian Literature